top of page

 • Where do I need to show myself more kindness?

-I wish you all the best for 2022 with more kindness for yourself.
+I wish you all the best for the upcoming year with more kindness for yourself.

 Anna